Trengland/ReadMe-Generator/README.md

 ## Contributing

-f
+A user could contribute to this project by adding in more necessary content for a README file

 ## Tests

 To perform Tests, run the following command:

 ```
-f
+node index.js
 ```

 ## Questions

-For any questions about this project, please contact me at f.
-To view more of my work, you can visit my GitHub here [f](https://www.github.com/f/).
+For any questions about this project, please contact me at tiffanyrengland@gmail.com.
+To view more of my work, you can visit my GitHub here [Trengland](https://www.github.com/Trengland/).